Rithikadevaragatla/Smart-Attendance-System/docs/README.md

-# SmartMark – Anti-Proxy Attendance System
+# SmartMark– Anti-Proxy Attendance System

 ## 📌 Overview
 **SmartMark** is an intelligent, mobile-based attendance system that eliminates proxy attendance using a hybrid approach of **BLE proximity detection + Facial Recognition + Cloud Analytics**.